 The Trust target for C. difficile for 2014/15 has recently been published; this is 47 cases, which is in line with previous targets.
-There have been three reported cases of C difficile within the new financial year at the time of this report.
+There have been four reported cases of C difficile within the new financial year at the time of this report.
 NHS England has revised their objectives and guidance for C difficile infections (CDI) for 2014/15.
-The key change is the linking of each CDI with identifiable lapses in care.
-Where there is no link with identifiable lapses in care, there is a proposal that such cases are not considered when contractual sanctions are being calculated; agreement for exclusion must be agreed with the co-ordinating commissioner.
-The risk remains in the top 10.